-The Royal Society for the Prevention of Cruelty to Animals are primarily responsible for dogs that have been left in cars and would deal with such matters as cruelty issues.
-When coming across such an instance you should contact the RSPCA immediately and also contact the dog control service of the council.
+The Royal Society for the Prevention of Cruelty to Animals (RSPCA) are primarily responsible for dogs that have been left in cars and would deal with such matters as cruelty issues.
+When coming across such an instance you should contact the RSPCA immediately and also contact the Dog Control Team on 01437 764551.

 Because of the urgency relating to such matters both the Dog Wardens and the Police may respond to such complaints but will always liaise with the RSPCA at the earliest opportunity.

 Advice from the RSPCA - Dogs Die in Hot Cars

 Who are responsible for dogs abandoned in a house?